-We also joined Texas Businesses Against Trafficking (TBAT), a business partnership established by the Office of the Texas Secretary of State aimed at combating human trafficking by fostering collaboration between the public and private sectors in Texas.
+Recognising our responsibilities as one of the largest employers in the state of Texas, we joined Texas Businesses Against Trafficking (TBAT) in 2019, a business partnership established by the Office of the Texas Secretary of State aimed at combating human trafficking by fostering collaboration between the public and private sectors in Texas.
 American was recognised for its commitment to combating human trafficking by the Texas Secretary of State at the inaugural TBAT forum in October 2019.

-- Marking World Day Against Trafficking in Persons on July 30, 2019, by sharing a message with 1.6 million followers on Twitter and publishing an American Story on the company’s Newsroom web page highlighting participation in the Safeguarding All from Exploitation (SAFE) Action Project.
+- Marking World Day Against Trafficking in Persons on July 30, 2019, by sharing a message with 1.6 million followers on Twitter.
+In 2019, we also published an American Story on the company’s Newsroom web page highlighting participation in the Safeguarding All from Exploitation (SAFE) Action Project.

 - Sponsoring an ECPAT-USA forum on Capitol Hill for the release of the organisation’s Public Resource Guide.

 - Sponsoring a 5K run/walk at the Global Business Travel Association Convention in Chicago, which raised funds for ECPAT-USA.